Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Data and Measurements

 We employ the optical cluster catalogue derived from SDSS DR8~\citep{York2000, Aihara2011} imaging using the red-sequence-based matched-filter photometric cluster finding algorithm redMaPPer~\citep{Rykoff2014}.
 For each cluster, the redMaPPer algorithm measures a richness $\lambda$ as its proxy for halo mass, which corresponds roughly to the number of satellite galaxies brighter than $0.2\,L_*$ within an aperture ${\sim}1\,\hmpc$~(with a weak dependence on $\lambda$).
 At $\lambda{\geq}20$, the SDSS \redmapper{} cluster catalogue is approximately volume-complete up to $z{\simeq}0.33$, with cluster photometric redshift uncertainties as small as $\delta(z)=0.006/(1+z)$~\citep{Rykoff2014, Rozo2015}.
 More important, the log-normal scatter of $\lambda$ at fixed halo mass is as small as $0.2$-$0.25$ dex, providing an excellent halo mass proxy for our analysis~\citep{Simet2017, Murata2018, Costanzi2019}.

 To ensure that the cluster sample is volume-complete, we select the $4567$ BCGs in the redMaPPer $\lambda{>}20$ clusters between $z{=}0.17{-}0.30$~($\avg{z}{=}0.242$), within the same redshift range of the BOSS LOWZ spectroscopic galaxy sample.
+Those BCGs are identified by the \redmapper{} algorithm as the most likely central galaxies of the clusters.
 Among the $4567$ BCGs, $957$ of them~(21 per cent) do not have spectroscopic coverage from SDSS, hence no spectroscopic stellar mass measurements from, e.g., \citet{Chen2012}.
-Unfortunately, those $957$ BCGs are preferentially systems with stellar mass below $10^{11}\hhmsol$ and above $3{\times}10^{11}\hhmsol$ --- they are the either the lowest or the highest-$\msbcg$ galaxies at fixed $\lambda$~\citep{Zu2020}.
+Unfortunately, those $957$ BCGs are preferentially systems with stellar mass~(as will be estimated later with from broad-band photometry in ~\S~\ref{subsec:bcg}) below $10^{11}\hhmsol$ and above $3{\times}10^{11}\hhmsol$ --- they are the either the lowest or the highest-$\msbcg$ galaxies at fixed $\lambda$~\citep{Zu2020}.
 This spectroscopic incompleteness significantly reduces our capability of resolving the full range of scatter in the cluster SHMR.
 Additionally, the selection of the BOSS LOWZ galaxies relies on a complex set of colour cuts~\citep{Reid2016}, which further complicates the selection function of our otherwise volume-completed cluster sample.
 To circumvent the spectroscopic stellar mass-incompleteness issue, we choose to re-measure the stellar masses for all $4567$ BCGs using photometry.
 Thanks to the accurate cluster photo-z estimates, we are able to derive the stellar masses with reasonable accuracy from SDSS broad-band photometry in the next Section.